-The Club determined that no allowance for doubtful accounts was necessary as of June 30, 2021 and 2020 regarding its pledges and other receivables.
+The Club determined that no allowance for doubtful accounts was necessary as of June 30, 2022 and 2021 regarding its pledges and other receivables.
 Such determination was based on a combination of factors, such as management's assessment of the creditworthiness of its donors, a review of individual accounts outstanding, the aged basis of its receivables and historical experience.
-Pledges and other receivables as of June 30, 2021 and 2020 are due within one year.